christina-zhou-96/drawing-curves/README.md

 Program should include other basic units such as six petaled grid

-Program should allow multiple patterns to propagate once (tkinter capabilities here are limited)
+Program should allow multiple patterns to propagate once

 Inspirations